-Directions to the Town of Marana 28-Mile Start:
+Directions to the Town of Marana 25-Mile Start:

-From I-10, exit Tangerine Road, and head west for approximately 3.6 miles.
-Turn south at the northwest intersection of Heritage Park Dr/Gladden Farms Rd.
+From I-10, exit Tangerine Road, and head west for approximately 2.75 miles.
+Turn south at the intersection of Tangerine Farms Rd. & Heritage Park Drive.

 View the El Tour Route Map here to see the path through the Town of Marana – The Gateway to Health and Wellness for El Tour.

 The route showcases Marana as a great bicycling community that values healthy living and outdoor recreation.
 The goal is for cycling aficionados and casual riders alike to return and enjoy Marana’s outstanding cycling opportunities

 Getting to Marana